Spanish NIE’s – The Basics

 - Your original passport plus a copy of the photo page

 Pro’s and Con’s of having a Resident v.
 Non-Resident NIE

 Before you proceed beware:

 1) Taxes.
 With a resident NIE you must file an annual tax return in Spain reporting your worldwide income.
-If you file in your native country, you might get a tax credit for the taxes you paid in Spain.
+If you file in your native country, you might get a tax credit for the taxes you pay in Spain.
 With a non-resident NIE you don’t have to file a tax return in Spain.
 If your spouse has a resident NIE, you might be considered a resident too, obligating you to file a tax return.
 Tax questions are tricky.
 Please talk to a Spanish tax attorney (abogado fiscal) before you, or your spouse, apply for a resident NIE.
 I can refer one.